sathya-reddy-m/hyperdrive/driver/src/test/scala/za/co/absa/hyperdrive/driver/kafkaexactlyonce/readme.md

 1. Start local confluent instance.
 Assumed schema-registry at 8081, kafka brokers 9091, 9092.
 Otherwise change in LocalhostKafkaTestData and Ingestion.properties
+2. mvn clean package
-2. Executing LocalhostKafkaTestData creates testdata
+2. Executing test case LocalhostKafkaTestData creates testdata
 3. ./exec.sh creates checkpoint-location and executes kafka-to-kafka ingestion from topic testdata to testdata_sink
 4. There will be 50 records in testdata_sink